 The Greatorex Street synagogue was no longer in use, the building had been squatted, set alight and flooded, and was in very bad repair.
-I completely renovated the reception room to stand as a reminder that human intentions, wishes and energies are required to maintain a particular vision of the world.
+Without adding new components, I completely renovated the reception room to stand as a reminder that human intentions, wishes and energies are required to maintain a particular vision of the world.
 When these are withdrawn, atrophy gives rise to another order of reality that pays little heed to the desires of humans.

 Reactions to the work were sharply divided; those who had left Lithuania during WWII, or their descendants who wished to return, found the images disturbing, suffocating, whilst those who had always lived in Vilnius found them humorous – a humour rooted in anxiety?

 All five masks ‘disappeared’ during the exhibition.

 The surface as a barrier and the desire to permeate this barrier, in this instance unfulfilled, was the concept of Object of Desire.
 Layers of acetate, distorted by heat and trapping strands of hair, are wired together to form an enticing space that the viewer is barred from entering.
 The whole seductively gleams in projected light.
 Desire is frustrated.
 The viewer can only stand outside in reflections, projections, glimmers and shadows.

 The Swaffham Collection was constructed from favourite, ‘precious’ items loaned or donated by the inhabitants of Swaffham, a town in Norfolk.
 These small ‘objects of desire’ were suspended in plastic bags in the windows of the Assembly Rooms, a central meeting place in the town.

 They formed a filter through which one looked into or out of this place of collective activity.